Hero for Cava vs Champagne: What’s the Real Difference for Beginners?

 1. Region and identity

 Champagne can only come from the Champagne region of France.
-Cava is a Spanish appellation historically centered on Catalonia, especially Penedès, though the D.O. is not identical to one single region in the way Champagne is.
+Cava is a Spanish appellation historically centered on Catalonia, especially Penedès, though the Cava D.O. is not identical to one single region in the way Champagne is.

 That matters because sparkling wine is not just about method.
 It is also about climate, soils, grapes, and local tradition.
+For example, Champagne’s chalk soils are typically cited as a reason for the minerality of the wines made there.

 2. Grapes

-Champagne’s core grapes are:
+Champagne’s core grapes:

 This is one of the biggest reasons the wines do not taste the same, even when the production method is similar.